 It’s been shown that if a business gives their employees only limited access to business data, they’ll feel less productive and the result can end up hurting the business.
 When businesses give their employees access to multiple business intelligence dashboards to support their work, it provides multiple benefits.
 They work smarter, make decisions faster, and more effectively monitor the key performance indicators that support your business objectives.

 In other words, by granting relevant and real-time data access to employees and by giving their workforce the tools the need improve performance, businesses can dramatically boost their business’s economic growth.

 Each business has its own key performance indicators (KPIs) that help them monitor, manage, and optimize their business performance.
 Business intelligence solutions help organizations select their most valuable and insightful KPIs based on business goals such as retention rate, recurring revenue, cash burned, sales revenue, user experience, and CSAT score.

 BI can also play a key role in employee engagement.
-While most organizations are sure to focus on customer happiness, staying informed about and monitoring employee satisfaction and engagement is very important to a business’s success.
+While most organizations are sure to focus on customer happiness, staying informed about and monitoring employee engagement and satisfaction is very important to a business’s success.

 During a crisis like the COVID-19 pandemic, BI provides several benefits to keep teams on target and performing at their best:

 - Helping management select the best KPIs to work with to drive efforts forward